Home » Sports Betting » Horse Racing » Racecourses in Ireland » Navan Racecourse Guide

 Navan Racecourse Guide

-Navan Racecourse Entrance
+Navan Racecourse jockey

 A fine dual purpose track located about 50kms north of Dublin in county Meath, Navan is one of Ireland’s premiere National Hunt tracks.
 Opened first in 1920, and undergoing refurbishments and track upgrades in the 1990s and in 2014, the track is one of the best maintained in the country.